MooHelmy/MooHelmy/README.md

 ###

-<p align="left">I'm Mohamed Helmy from Egypt<br>Mobile Developer eager to improve skills, face new challenges, and gain more experience in mobile app<br>development, especially using the Flutter framework.
-Passionate about teamwork and creating innovative mobile<br>applications that solve real problems.</p>
+<p align="left">I'm Mohamed Helmy Software Engineer with 3+ years of experience building scalable, cross-platform apps with Flutter and Dart.
+Recently expanded into backend development, shipping ASP.NET Core Web API projects with Entity Framework Core, SQL Server, and JWT authentication.
+Passionate about creating innovative solutions that solve real problems, from mobile to backend.</p>

 ###